Here’s a look at visas, travel documents for individuals who are visiting or moving to the United States.

 Some nonimmigrant visa applicants may have to pay an additional fee when their paperwork is approved, depending on their nationality and the fees imposed by their home country on travelers from the United States.
 This is called the principle of reciprocity.

 There are more than 20 major categories of nonimmigrant visas, covering different reasons for travel.
 The five most common types are business travel/tourism visas (B-1, B-2), student visas (F-1, M-1), exchange visitor visas (J-1), crew member/transit visas (C-1/D) and specialty worker visas (H-1B).

-This visa is for students coming to the United States to attend grade school, college, seminary or other types of academic institutions.
+F-1: This visa is for students coming to the United States to attend grade school, college, seminary or other types of academic institutions.
 Students have 60 days to leave the United States after they have completed their studies.
-In 2018, the United States issued 362,929 F-1 visas.
+In 2020, the United States issued 111,387 F-1 visas.

-Issued to participants in private sector cultural exchange programs.
+J-1: Issued to participants in private sector cultural exchange programs.
 Cultural exchange categories include scholars, interns, teachers, seasonal workers, au pairs and professional trainees.
-In 2018, the United States issued 342,639 J-1 visas.
+In 2020, the United States issued 108,510 J-1 visas.

 The immigrant visa application process begins with a petition, which must be approved by US Citizenship and Immigration Services.
 Once the petition is approved, the applicant pays fees and files paperwork with the National Visa Center.
 After the documents are submitted, an interview is scheduled with an officer at the nearest US embassy or consulate.
 At the end of the interview, the applicant is told whether he or she has been approved or denied.